jamescarr0/RESTful-API/README.md

 To start API in development mode run: **npm run dev**

-A new mongo database will be created called 'restfulDB' with the collection 'articles'
+A new mongo database will be created called 'restfulDB' with the collection 'articles'.

 <hr />